Home

 • Click the "Search It" button

-When it returns the results, the number that you will be concentrating is in the shaded area right above the listed results.
-For example, if you typed in "horse training" as your keyword, google would returned the following: "Results 1-10 of about 301,000 for "horse training".
+When it returns the results, the number you are looking for is in the shaded area right below the search box (top right corner).
+For example, "Results 1-10 of about 739,000 for "horse training" means there are 739,000 site pages competing for this keyword.

-As a special note, if you check the supply information without using Search It, put quote marks on either side of your keywords that you type into the google search box.
-This will return results based only on those sites that provide the exact keyword phrase.
+You can find the competition for the rest of your topics by continuing to use google search.
+Simply put quote marks on either side of the word or phrase that you type into the search box.
+This will return results based only on those sites that provide that exact phrase.

-For the first term, divide the number in the demand column by the number in the supply column.
-Put this number under your potential column.
-I suggest multiplying this number by 1000 so that the numbers are easier to compare.
+For the first word or phrase, divide the number in the searches column by the number in the competition column.
+I suggest multiplying this number by 1000 so the numbers are easier to compare.
 This will give you a rough estimate of the potential for that keyword.
-Continue doing this for all you concept and topic keywords.
+Put this number in your potential column and continue doing this for all the remaining concept and topic keywords.

-You will be looking for keywords that have a high demand with a low supply, and therefore have a higher number in the potential column.
+Look for keywords that have a high number of searches with low competition, and therefore have a higher number in the potential column.
 In the end it's not the actual figures that you will concentrate on.
-It's just a way to rank the keywords and keyword terms.
+It's just a way to rank the keywords and phrases.

 Here is an example of the results for our three main concepts and their keywords from above: